LaGuardia Airport: Curfew and perimeter rule

 To mitigate the impact of aircraft noise pollution and facilitate airfield maintenance, a seasonal curfew traditionally exists between the hours of 12 am and 6 am during the warm months of the year.
 Additionally, a 1984 "perimeter rule" implemented by PANYNJ bars airline flights to and from points farther than 1500 mi, except on Saturdays or to Denver, Colorado.
 Transcontinental (coast-to-coast) flights use JFK and Newark.
 With long-haul operations generally requiring heavier fuel loads and larger aircraft, the regulation aims to eliminate excess perceived noise generated by such flights.
-Changes to the perimeter rule were considered as recently as 2015, but a New York State Senate bill was introduced in 2021 with the intent of codifying the rule into law.
+Changes to the perimeter rule were considered as recently as 2015, but a New York State Senate bill, which failed, was introduced in 2021 with the intent of codifying the rule into law.

 Slot system

 As one of the United States' most-dense and congested class B airports, LaGuardia's IFR operations are governed by an FAA slot system.
 Operators are granted time-sensitive individual takeoff and landing rights in accordance with the International Air Transport Association's Worldwide Airport Slot Guidelines.
 In 2020, the FAA responded to drastic reductions in air traffic caused by the COVID-19 pandemic by suspending the expiration of unused slots at several US airports, including LaGuardia.